 There are several reasons why the Windows update window freezes.
 One primary cause is the conflict between the software on the PC.
 Other causes arise from conditions where an update of the Windows OS brings up the problem.

 It may show on other warnings close to the following:

-- Preparing to configure Windows or Configuring Windows updates.
+- I am preparing to configure Windows or Configure Windows updates.

 - Please do not power off or install an update x of x…

 In rare but actual scenes, Windows requires updating several times.
 And while in the procedures, the due process flaws resulted in the error regarding updates getting stuck.
 Other locations may arise after a trigger by administrators to repair the OS.